-With its authentic laid-back Polynesian ambience, lush jungle-clad interior, crystal clear lagoon and gorgeous white-sand beaches, the Tahitian island of Huahine is the least affected by tourism and offers honeymoon couples a peaceful and idyllic romantic getaway.
+With its authentic laid-back Polynesian ambience, lush jungle-clad interior, crystal clear lagoon and gorgeous white-sand beaches, Huahine is the least affected by tourism and offers honeymoon couples a peaceful and idyllic romantic getaway in French Polynesia.

-Huahine consists of two islands – Huahine Nui and Huahine Iti ((Big Huahine and Little Huahine, respectively) – surrounded by the same reef and linked by a bridge, which, in turn, separates two scenic bays.
+Huahine consists of two islands – Huahine Nui and Huahine Iti (big and little Huahine, respectively) – surrounded by the same reef and linked by a bridge, which, in turn, separates two scenic bays.

 Circle the island on a 4WD tour, swim and snorkel the lagoon, horseback ride along gorgeous, palm-fringed white-sand beaches or explore lush, jungle-clad hillsides while en route to the village of Maeva, where you can admire ancient marae (stone temples) for a memorable honeymoon experience.